-OfS aspires to provide a consistently high quality service to its stakeholders across all that it does.
-This requires our approach to the management of IT and communication to be supported by robust and secure systems and processes that protect information and, in particular, personal data.
+The OfS aspires to provide a consistently high quality service to our stakeholders across all that we do.
+This requires our approach to the management of IT and communication to be supported by robust and secure systems and processes that protect information and personal data.

-We seek to protect our information assets, which include large quantities of personal data concerned with our policy analysis and funding roles, wherever, however, and whenever they are created, processed, transmitted, shared or stored.
+We seek to protect our information assets, including personal data concerned with our policy analysis and funding roles, wherever, however, and whenever they are created, processed, transmitted, shared or stored.

 Our intention is to protect our information assets from misuse of any type, including unauthorised disclosure, modification and destruction.
 We manage the development and continuous improvement of our information security processes through drawing on UK government and international standards.